-A Tribunal list established under the Rules through which the functionsof the Tribunal for certain types of proceedings are allocated or exercised (e.g. Building and Property List, Guardianship List, Planning and Environment List).
+A Tribunal list established under the VCAT Rules through which the functions of the Tribunal for certain types of proceedings are allocated or exercised (e.g. Building and Property List, Guardianship List, Planning and Environment List).

 Represented person/proposed represented person

-An order made under Part 4 of the Act appointing someone to make decisions for the represented person about personal matters.
+An order made under Part 3 of the GA Act appointing someone to make decisions for the represented person about personal matters.
 The categories of personal matters to be decided by the guardian are set out in the order.
-For example a guardian may have power to decide about the represented person’s accommodation or the services they receive.
+For example, a guardian may have power to decide where the represented person lives or what services they receive.

-Once a guardianship or administration order is made, it will be reassessed regularly, if it has not been revoked.
-The Tribunal usually reassesses guardianship orders at least every 12 months and administration orders at least every three years.
-The represented person or anyone else may apply for a reassessment of a guardianship or administration order at any time.
-The Tribunal will then decide whether a reassessment hearing is required.
+Once a guardianship or administration order or a supportive guardianship or administration order is made, it will be reassessed regularly, if it has not been revoked.
+VCAT usually reassesses guardianship orders at least every 12 months and administration orders at least every three years.
+Supportive orders are reassessed at similar intervals.
+The represented or supported person or anyone else may apply for a reassessment of a guardianship or administration order (or supportive order) at any time.
+VCAT will then decide whether a reassessment hearing is required.

-Up to 28 days after a final order has been made under the Act or the Powers of Attorney Act 2014 (Vic), a party may apply for a re-hearing at which the whole matter will be heard again by a more senior member of the Tribunal than the one who heard it first.
-A non-party who was entitled to notice of the hearing may be able to apply for a re-hearing if the Tribunal gives leave.
+Up to 28 days after a final order has been made under the GA Act, the POA Act or the MTPD Act, a party may apply for a rehearing at which the whole matter will be heard again by a more senior member of VCAT than the one who heard it first.
+A non-party who was entitled to notice of the hearing may be able to apply for a rehearing if VCAT gives leave.

 The Guardianship List conducts hearings about the following matters:

 - applications for appointment of a guardian or administrator

 - applications for appointment of a supportive guardian or supportive administrator